futurum-dev/dotnet.futurum.webapiendpoint.micro/README.md

 global using static Futurum.WebApiEndpoint.Micro.WebApiEndpointRunner;
 ```

-This means you can use the helper functions without having to specify the namespace.
-As in the examples.
+This allows you to use the helper functions without having to specify the namespace, as demonstrated in the examples.

 ## Uploading file(s) with additional JSON payload
 This section guides you on how to upload files with additional JSON payload using Futurum.WebApiEndpoint.Micro.